categories

 7. Keep the “Validate settings upon exit” option checked and click OK to apply the changes immediately.

-How to Setup OpenDNS or Google Public DNS In macOS?
+How to Setup OpenDNS or Google Public DNS in Macos?

 1. Open System Preferences from your